-At various times and situations, some styles of leadership are more effective than others - and some aren't effective at all…anytime!
-To give you an idea of the different leadership styles I’ve experienced, I wanted to share with you a list – have you worked under any leaders utilizing these?Authoritarian
+Depending on the time and situation, some styles of leadership are more effective than others - and some aren't effective at all…anytime!
+Here are examples of the different leadership styles I've experienced.
+Have you worked under any leaders using these styles?

 When it is difficult to appreciate the journey…

-To be perfectly honest I did not appreciate all of the leaders that I worked under but I did my best to respect their role.
-Most often I agreed with the direction they took, but when I didn’t agree, I accepted, respected the process and learned something, good or bad.
+Without question, working under leaders can be challenging at times.
+During my career, I worked under some very compassionate leaders who empowered me.
+I appreciated them and the lessons they taught me that undoubtedly changed the course of my life.
+In retrospect, I did not always appreciate all of the leaders I worked for, but I did my best to accept their leadership role even when I didn't respect them.
+Most often, I agreed with the direction they took, but when I didn't agree, I accepted it, recognized the process, and learned something, good or bad about the situation.
+Those types of lessons will stay with you forever if you are open to absorb them.
 You can learn from everyone you encounter.
-Even the opportunity to participate in a process you don’t necessarily agree with can profoundly influence your holistic understanding of leadership.
-Don’t let these opportunities go to waste.
+Even the opportunity to participate in a process you don't necessarily agree with can profoundly influence your holistic understanding of leadership.
+Don't let these opportunities go to waste.
 Be present, observe, and learn from all situations.

 The benefits of leading with compassion

-More recently when speaking and consulting on the topic of leadership and emotional intelligence, I’ve been focusing a great deal on the benefits of leading with compassion.
-With new clients or groups, I tend to get mixed reactions to the concept at first-mostly I believe because people see compassion as a fluffy word and not descriptive of a strong leader.
-Leading with compassion is about being aware of how we relate and interact with others and ourselves and how we authentically reflect upon our conduct and make changes as needed.
-It’s not about being nice or kind to people.
-Understanding this opens the door to the possibilities of compassionate leadership.
+More recently, when speaking and consulting on the topic of leadership and emotional intelligence, I've been focusing a great deal on the benefits of leading with compassion.
+Some believe that compassionate leadership is the most effective.
+Individuals often have mixed reactions to this concept: they see compassion as a fluffy word and not descriptive of a strong leader.
+Leading with compassion, however, is not just about being nice or kind to others.
+It is about being sincere, genuine, and authentic in your interactions with others.
+It's about inspiring others to want to work with you.
+In turn, it opens the door to compassionate leadership.

-There’s a great deal of interest and research on this topic.
-Chade-Meng Tan, discusses this in his book, Search Inside Yourself - The practice of compassion is about going from self to others.
-Changing to this mentality is the most important process of becoming an authentic leader.
+There's a great deal of interest and research on this topic.
+Chade-Meng Tan discusses this in his book, Search Inside Yourself - The practice of compassion is about going from self to others.
+Changing to this mentality is an essential process of becoming an authentic leader.